Hallvaeb/masterthesis/README.md

+# Privacy-Preservant Person Localization Systems

-# Master Thesis "Privacy-Preservant Person Localization Systems", 2024 at NTNU by Hallvard Enger Bjørgen
+Master Thesis of 2024 at NTNU by Hallvard Enger Bjørgen.

 The thesis document is "main.pdf" in the top level directory.
 Code is found under Others/Code/.